-On 11 June 2020, the Commission published a notice advising of its commencement of the rule making process and consultation in respect of the rule change request.
+On 11 June 2020, the Commission published a notice advising of its commencement of the rule making process and consultation in respect of the rule change request.18

 A consultation paper identifying specific issues for consultation was also published.
 Submissions closed on 16 July 2020.
 The Commission received nine submissions as part of the first round of consultation.

+A draft determination was published on 24 September 2020.
+The Commission received seven submissions as part of the second round of consultation.

-The Commission considered all issues raised by stakeholders in submissions.
-Issues raised in submissions are discussed and responded to throughout this draft rule determination.
+The Commission considered all issues raised by stakeholders in submissions in the first and second rounds of consultation.
+Issues raised in submissions are discussed and responded to throughout this final rule determination.
 Issues that are not addressed in the body of this document are set out and addressed in Appendix A.